elhayra/psutil_ros/README.md

 ```
 pip install psutil
 ```
-2. Download this package into your catkin workspace, and compile it.
+2. Download this package into your catkin workspace

 ## Usage

-1. Edit the launch file to suite your needs.
-The launch file is documented and should be easy to configure.

-3. Optional - open the executable node file (psutil_ros_node.py) and edit the parameters on the top according to your needs.
+1. Optional - open the executable node file (psutil_ros_node.py) and edit the parameters on the top according to your needs.

 2. Run the package node: